FABallemand/ezGPX/docs/source/tutorials/modifying.rst

 Remove Data
 ^^^^^^^^^^^

-All data contained in a GPX file are not always relevant.
-By working with :py:class:`~ezgpx.gpx.GPX` objects, it is possible to remove useless data such as metadata, elevation and time data.
+Not all the data contained in a GPX file is always relevant.
+With :py:class:`~ezgpx.gpx.GPX` objects, it is possible to remove unused data such as metadata, elevation and time data, as well as all data contained in extensions.
+This is particularily useful when using devices with limited storage space or computing power.
+A GPX file of a 10 km run downloaded from Strava weighing 345.4 kB can be reduced to a 52.5 kB file (ie: only 15.2 % of the original file size).

 ::